5 Understanding the Features

 5.5 Marginal Effects

-One way to understand the contribution of a feature to the model is to look at the marginal effect of the feature, which conceptually attempts to boil a feature effect to something simple.
+One way to understand the contribution of a feature to the model is to look at the marginal effect of the feature, which conceptually attempts to boil a feature effect to something simple like an average.
 Unfortunately, not everyone means the same thing when they use this term and it can be a bit confusing.
 Marginal effects typically refer to a partial derivative of the target with respect to the feature.
 Oh no!
 Math!
-However, as an example, this becomes very simple for standard linear models with no interactions and all linear effects as in linear regression.
+However, as an example, this becomes very simple for standard linear models with no interactions and all linear effects, as in linear regression.
 The derivative of our coefficient with respect to the feature is just the coefficient itself!
 But for more complicated models, even just a classification model like our logistic regression, we need to do a bit more work to get the marginal effect, or other so-called average effects.
 Let’s think about a couple common versions:

 • Average slope, Average Marginal Effect